XRPLF/rippled/src/ripple/net/ShardDownloader.md

 }
 ```

-Inside of `SSLHTTPDownloader::onStop()`, if a download is currently in progress, the `isStopped_` member variable is set and the thread waits for the download to stop:
+Inside of `SSLHTTPDownloader::onStop()`, if a download is currently in progress, the `cancelDownloads_` member variable is set and the thread waits for the download to stop:

 ```c++
 void